 If you are affiliate with the company that the corporate code is intended, you can freely use the code.
 If you're the general public, you can try to use them but tread carefully as they may ask for identification.
 Some hotel chains are more diligent in checking than others, and some cases it's about luck so my recommendation is to always have a fall back or reason why you're using the code.

 Not necessarily as there are situations where publicly available promotions may trump discounts you can get from hotel corporate codes.
-However, there are certainly really good corporate codes for Hilton , Marriott, and Hyatt that you should try.
+However, there are certainly really good corporate codes for Hilton , Marriott, Hyatt, and IHG that you should try.

 Each corporate code is designed to work in a specific way and without the exact breakdown, most of time it will require some testing to figure out which codes work out best for the property you're interested in booking.

 Would love your thoughts about using hotel corporate codes.
 Do you have success stories?
 What about failures?